 Insulin (Oral Inhalation)

 - Sudden lung problems can happen with insulin (oral inhalation).
-Do not use this medicine if you have a chronic lung disease like asthma or COPD.
-Before using insulin, tell your doctor if you have ever had any lung or breathing problems.
+Do not use insulin (oral inhalation) if you have a chronic lung disease like asthma or COPD.
+Before using insulin (oral inhalation), tell your doctor if you have ever had any lung or breathing problems.

 Uses of Insulin:

 - It is used to lower blood sugar in patients with high blood sugar (diabetes).

 What do I need to tell my doctor BEFORE I take Insulin?

 - If you have an allergy to insulin or any other part of insulin (oral inhalation).